ThrillStays

 Updated for 2026 — Accurate as of February 2026.

 The sport has seen extraordinary growth over the past five years.
-Sales of touring bindings, skins, and boots have grown by an estimated 30-40 percent since 2021, driven by skiers seeking untracked powder, physical challenge, and an escape from the increasingly expensive and crowded resort experience.
+Sales of touring bindings, skins, and boots have grown an estimated 30-40 percent since 2021, driven by skiers seeking untracked powder, physical challenge, and escape from the increasingly expensive resort experience.
 A single-day lift ticket at major US resorts now averages 200-250 USD.
 A day of ski touring costs nothing beyond the initial gear investment.

-What Is Ski Touring
+What Ski Touring Actually Is

 The typical ski tour involves:

-Skinning up (1-3 hours): Hiking uphill on skis with skins attached.
-You follow a switchback route up the mountain, gaining 600-1500 meters of elevation.
+1. Skinning up (1-3 hours): Hiking uphill on skis with skins attached.
+You follow a switchback route up the mountain, gaining 600-1,500 meters of elevation.
 This is aerobic exercise comparable to trail running or cycling.

 The uphill-to-downhill ratio is typically 3:1 or 4:1 in time.
 You earn every turn.